eAustin Overtime / Wage Lawyer

 When must my employer pay me overtime wages?

-By mandate of the United States Department of Labor, employers must pay non-exempt employees at least one and a half times their normal rate of pay after they have worked more than 40 hours during the workweek.
-As such, any qualifying employee who works beyond 40 hours in any given workweek must be paid overtime wages.
-If your employer is attempting to deny you overtime pay, legal representation may be necessary.
+The United States Department of Labor mandates that employers must pay non-exempt employees if they work more than forty hours in a work week one and a half times their normal pay.
+If your employer is attempting to deny you overtime pay, you may be eligible to take legal action to recover the wages that you are rightfully owed.
 The Melton Law Firm is prepared to fight for fair overtime compensation from any company that tries to deny overtime pay to qualifying employees.

 How is a wage claim submitted?

 Texas Workforce Commission administers the Texas Payday Law that assists employees in the recovery of their unpaid wages.
 However, it is best to attempt to discuss the wage dispute first with your employer to see if you can get resolution.
-If unsuccessful, a wage claim must be submitted no later than 180 days after the date the claimed wages originally became due for payment.
+If unsuccessful, “a wage claim must be submitted no later than 180 days after the date the claimed wages originally became due for payment.
 If part of your unpaid wages were due within 180 days, submit a claim only for that part.
-Your complaint needs to identify each type of unpaid wage claimed and how you determined the amount due to you.
+Your complaint needs to identify each type of unpaid wage claimed and how you determined the amount due” according to the Texas Workforce Commission.

 How long will my case take?